MiStImm: a simulation tool to compare classical nonsef-centered immune models with a novel self-centered model: Introduction

-To further simplify things, we chose the humoral immune system as the first modeling objective, since the humoral phase (in particular: blood) may be considered spatially homogeneous; thus a microscopic spatial volume may represent the whole humoral phase well.
+To simplify things, we chose the humoral adaptive immune system as the first modeling objective, since the humoral phase (blood or lymph) may be considered spatially homogeneous; thus a microscopic spatial volume may represent the whole phase well.
 A major advantage of this approach is that it is not necessary to describe the actual spatial positions and spatial motions in the model.
 Instead, model components randomly choose one of the other components as interaction partners, because any components are close enough to become engaged in an interaction.

-One of the major objectives that we aimed at was to compare the more-or-less generally accepted ways of operation of the immune system as described in standard textbooks and a partially new idea of operation that our group had been proposing for some time then \cite{BSVT01,BMSVT01,BMSVST07,SB11}.
-For brevity, the more-or-less generally accepted theoretical models \cite{Jwbook,Paulbook} will be called \emph{Conventional Role of Self models} \emph{(CRS models)}, while our group's theoretical model will be called the \emph{Enhanced Role of Self model} \emph{(ERS model)} from now on.
-For, our theoretical model emphasizes the hypothesis that the immune system of a fetus can primarily learn what self is but unable to prepare itself for the huge, unknown variety of nonself.
+In sum, the novelty of the present paper is partly our ERS model which is a specific self-centered conceptual immune model and partly the MiStImm computational model that we have developed to compare different theoretical models in silico.
+The main research question of our work is to decide in silico if the ERS model is feasible and it is able to fight against infections; moreover, whether it can fight more efficiently than CRS models.